What a Private Charter Actually Looks Like — 8 People, 8 Days, April 2024

 At anchor in the Raiatea–Taha'a lagoon — the starting point of every itinerary on this Lagoon 46.

-Itinerary Options — 7 to 16 Days from Raiatea
+Tell me about your trip →Itinerary Options — 7 to 16 Days from Raiatea

 The boat is based at marina Apooiti in Raiatea — you board directly after your Air Tahiti flight from Papeete (30 minutes).
 Every itinerary is tailor-made: the skipper adjusts the route day by day based on your preferences and weather conditions.
-The table below shows the typical circuits by duration.

 | Duration | Circuit | Highlights |